postmates/hopper/README.md

 and finds the file is read-only, at which point it deletes the file--it is the only reader--and moves on to the next.

+If the Receiver is unable to keep up with the Senders then, oops, your disk will gradually fill up.

 ### What kind of filesystem options will I need?

 Hopper is intended to work on any wacky old filesystem with any options,